Contents

 Bi-directional

-A channel can be bi-directional, simply by being declared a chan.
+As mentioned above, a channel can be bi-directional, simply by being passed as a chan.
 This means that the channel is two way.

 You can send things through it: